For the use of exterior form in daily physics, an introduction without coordinate frame: De Rham (Trivial) Cohomologie

 \section{De Rham (Trivial) Cohomologie}

 We have seen in Section \ref{sec:Exterior-Derivative} that if a form $\alpha$ can be written as $\alpha=d\beta$ it satisfies $d\alpha=0$.
 A natural question would be to asked whether the converse is always true.
-The problem gives rize to a whole domain of study called De Rham Cohomology which happens to be one of the most powerful tools to study and charaterize topological object in differential geometry and algebraic topology.
-Here we do not go deep into it but just mention one of its simplest result \cite{CodbillonElementTopologie}. \begin{prop} (De Rham (trivial) Cohomology) In $\mathbb{R}^{n}$, for any form $\alpha$ that is not a constant $0-$form
+The answer is yes for $\mathbb{R}^{n}$. \begin{prop} (De Rham (trivial) Cohomology) In $\mathbb{R}^{n}$, for any form $\alpha$ that is not a constant $0-$form

 \end{prop}